P/E RATIO: [FAIL]

 EARNINGS PERSISTENCE: [FAIL]

 Companies must show persistent yearly earnings growth.
 To fulfill this requirement a company's earnings must increase each year for a five year period.
 PSO, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were $1.02, $1.66, $0.48, $0.56, and $0.47, fails this test.

 LONG-TERM EPS GROWTH: [FAIL]

 A final criterion is that a company must not have a high level of debt.
 A high level of total debt, due to high interest expenses, can have a very negative effect on earnings if business moderately turns down.
 If a company does have a high level, an investor may want to avoid this stock altogether.
-PSO's Debt/Equity (46.81%) is considered high relative to its industry (44.43%) and fails this test.
+PSO's Debt/Equity (49.20%) is not considered high relative to its industry (67.70%) and passes this test.